aldryn/aldryn-docs/docs/how-to/creating_custom_addon.rst

 In the :doc:`/introduction/index` we got an Aldryn site running in a local environment.
 If you haven't got to that stage yet, you should follow that tutorial first before returning here to continue.

 An Addon must conform to certain standards, but apart from some minor additional configuration required for Aldryn, as long as your Addon is well-packaged you should not encounter any difficulty.
 The good news is that Aldryn even helps package it.

-If you already have a plugin or other Addon to upload, you can skip to the next section.
+If you already have a plugin or other Addon to upload, you can :ref:`skip to the next section <package_your_addon>`.

 Otherwise, for the purposes of this walkthrough, we'll create a basic plugin that greets the logged-in user by name.